 How to Harvest Dry Seeds

-When flowers wither in your garden, you may be diligently removing them to encourage more flowering.
-This is called dead heading.
+When flowers wither in your garden, you may be deadheading them or diligently removing the dead heads to encourage more growth.
 If you want to harvest seeds, you should allow the withered flower heads to remain on the plant until the seeds inside them mature.
 Even the stalks of flowers that grew from bulbs can be left on the plant to make seeds.
 The green portion left behind when the petals die off continues to grow and support the seeds inside.
-When these seed heads start changing color or start to open up, you should be ready with your seed collecting paraphernalia.

 Step 1: Gather the Seed Heads